Aedif/TokenVariants/README.md

 ### Token art filter

 Same as 'Portrait art filter', but is instead used when Art Select pop-up is opened to select token art.

+### Enable Token HUD button for everyone?

+If checked will allow all players to access the new Token HUD button.

 ## Installation
 To install, import this [manifest](https://raw.githubusercontent.com/Aedif/TokenVariants/master/module.json) into the module browser or search for 'Token Variant Art'.